*Click a link below to jump to the section

 Prof. Dr., Tokushima University, Japan

-Prof. Emeritus, Dr., National Defence Academy of Japan, Japan
+Prof. Emeritus, Dr., National Defense Academy of Japan, Japan

 Joint Appointed Fellow, National Institute of Advanced Industrial Science and Technology